basarane/kemper-arduino-library/README.md

 All of these properties allow several different configurations to code:

 1. **You have Arduino and you have setup the complete circuit (details will be added later):**
 Use `KemperRemoteDIYArduino` project.
-It is complete implementation of DIY Kemper Remote project.
+It is a complete implementation of DIY Kemper Remote project.
 2. **You have Arduino and you have setup only MIDI interface (input and output) part of your circuit.**
 Use `KemperRemoteDIYArduino` and `Simulator` projects together. `Simulator` will communicate with Arduino through serial interface.
 You can use `Simulator` also in the previous setup.
 3. **You don't setup MIDI circuit but you have a sound card with MIDI inputs and outputs**